-September 30, 2022 December 31, 2021 September 30, 2021
+Dece ember 31, 2022 Dece ember 31, 2021

-Current items: \$ \$ \$
+Current items: \$ \$

-Non-current items: Equity instrument Stock in domestic listed company through private placement -Spriox Corporation Domestic innovation 168,000 168,000
+Non-current items: Equity instrument Stock in domestic listed company through private

-board common stock -PlayNitride inc. 51,192
+placement -Spriox Corporation Domestic innovation board common stock 168,000 168,000

+-PlayNitride Inc. 51,192

-Valuation adjustment (31,412) (1,540)
+Valuation adjustment (24,166) (1,540)

-Total \$ 187,780 \$ 166,460 \$
+Total \$ 195,026 \$ 166,460

-- A. The Group has passed the acquisition of common stock of Spriox Corporation 7,000 thousand shares through private placement by the Board of Directors meeting in November 25, 2021.
-The consideration of acquisition is NT\$168,000 thousand. - B. The Group has passed the acquisition of common stock of PlayNitride inc. 474 thousand shares by the Board of Directors meeting in October 12, 2022.
-The consideration of acquisition is NT\$51,192 thousand.
+- A.The Group has passed the acquisition of common stock of Spriox Corporation 7,000 thousand shares through private placement by the Board of Directors meeting in November 25, 2021.
+The consideration of acquisition is NT\$168,000 thousand. - B. The Group has passed the acquisition of common stock of PlayNitride Inc. 474 thousand shares in August, 2022.
+The consideration of acquisition is NT\$51,192 thousand. - C. Investment in equity instruments at fair value through other comprehensive income

-- C. Investment in equity instruments at fair value through other comprehensive income The purpose that the Group invests in the equity instruments is for long-term strategies, but rather for trading purpose.
-Therefore, those equity instruments are designated as financial assets at fair value through other comprehensive income. - D. The amounts recognized in profit or loss and other comprehensive income in relation to the financial assets at fair value through other comprehensive income are listed below:
+The purpose that the Group invests in the equity instruments is for long-term strategies, but rather for trading purpose.
+Therefore, those equity instruments are designated as financial assets at fair value through other comprehensive income. - D. The amounts recognised in profit or loss and other comprehensive income in relation to the financial assets at fair value through other comprehensive income are listed below:

-Jan 1~ Sep 30, 2022 Jan 1~Dec 31, 2021 Jan 1~Sep 30 2021
+2022 2021

 Equity instruments at fair value through

 other comprehensive income

 Fair value change recognised in

-other comprehensive income \$ (29,872) \$ (1,540) \$
+other comprehensive income \$ (22,626) \$ (1,540)

-- E. As of September 30, 2022 and December 31, 2021, financial assets at fair value through other comprehensive income were not pledged as collateral. - F. Information relating to risk of financial assets at fair value through other comprehensive income is provided in Note 12(2).
+- D. As of December 31, 2022, and December 31, 2021, financial assets at fair value through other comprehensive income were not pledged as collateral. - E. Information relating to risk of financial assets at fair value through other comprehensive income is provided in Note 12(2).